migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 - If you are not using this weekend to watch the 4th part of "La Casa de Papel" you are still a kid and need to sort out your life priorities.
 This show is awesome.
 - Don't worry about knowing all the game rules, just vote and see how it flows :P
 - If you want to ask questions about your role or anything that might reveal your character, ask the question to me personally.
 I will post the answer in the group chat for everyone to read.

-### Current game information.

-- **1st day:** Welcome everyone to the town of dies-ville.
-This is where people come to die.
-The sun rises and we are shocked to find something unusual.
-In the center of our little plaza there is a dead body.
-We look at it, disgusted, and it is the body of Zoltan!
-He left us but is death was not in vain, because with his death comes the awareness that there are criminals among us.
-We must ensure they do not survive.
-As such, in this ironically sunny day, we must select someone to die.
-Will it be you?